Markets, Innovation & Design

 Faculty

-Associate Professor: Eric L. Santanen (Chair Fall 2023)
+Associate Professor: Eric L. Santanen (Chair)

 Assistant Professors: Gabriela Diego (Practice), Annetta Grant, Gulay Guzel, Ankita Kumar